 Email marketing remains to be a powerful online marketing tool when properly executed.
-Most A/E/C firms are using email marketing to communicate with clients and prospects, but many aren’t necessarily seeing the results they’d like and could use a boost.
+And while most A/E/C firms are using email marketing to communicate with clients and prospects, many aren’t necessarily seeing results and could use a boost.

 Does your A/E/C firm suffer from low open and click-through rates for your email “blasts”?
 Do you receive a high number of unsubscribes with every email you send out, even emails sent specifically to clients?
 If so, you’re not alone!
 The good news is, by following some simple best practices you’ll see unsubscribes go down and your click-through rates go up.
 Best of all, your emails will have much more impact on clients and prospects alike.
 Here are 8 best practices to consider.

 With email marketing lists, quality is preferred to quantity.
-While quantity is still important, you should aim to grow your lists organically, as purchased and rented lists (i.e. the conference attendee lists provided to conference exhibitors) can often lead to a negative impact on your email sender reputation, deliverability issues and less than stellar results.
+While quantity is still important, you should aim to grow your lists organically, as purchased and rented lists (e.g. the conference attendee lists provided to exhibitors and sponsors) can often lead to a negative impact on your email sender reputation, deliverability issues and less than stellar results.
 (See this article on improving email deliverability) Your contact list should be populated with people who want and expect to receive your emails, such as clients, teaming partners, leads and other contacts that you’ve established some level of relationship with.

 Here are some tips to help you grow your contact list organically:

 • Include an email subscription form on your website

 • Promote the subscription form with calls-to-action throughout your website and blog

 • Add a link in your employees’ email signature that leads to the subscription form

 • Regularly update your contact list with contacts in your CRM database